 Asset Turnover Ratio Formula Example

-Now, let’s take a practical example of asset turnover ratio.
+Now, let’s take a practical example of the asset turnover ratio formula

 YMC Company has gross sales of $75,000 at the end of 2017.
 The sales return for the year was $5000.
 The total assets at the beginning of the year were $120,000 and at the end of the year were $160,000.
-Find out the asset turnover ratio of YMC Company.
+Calculate the asset turnover ratio of YMC Company.

 First of all, we need to calculate net sales.